bluehackrafestefano/ExploreCalifornia-DevOps-Project/README.md

 docker run -d --name explore-california -p 80:80 -v /home/ec2-user/webpage:/usr/share/nginx/html nginx
 ```

 - This is manual (imperative) deployment of the webpage.
-Lets do it with declerative approach.
+Let's do it with declerative approach.

 - Prepare Dockerfile
     * vim Dockerfile